 What, exactly, does it mean to submit?
 Back to Merriam-Webster: “to defer to or consent to abide by the opinion or authority of another.”
 This means that your wife’s thoughts as to how to approach a situation could be better than yours.

-Here’s a helpful tip: set aside some time with your wife to talk through each of your weaknesses and strengths.
+Here’s a helpful tip for how to be a better husband: set aside some time with your wife to talk through each of your weaknesses and strengths.
 Then, talk about how you can start allowing yourselves to be influenced by each other in the areas that your strengths and weaknesses complement each other.
 Watch your happiness (and productivity) go through the roof!